Skeptomenos/Keystone/README.md

 ## 🚀 Quick Start (Zero-Friction)

-> **🤖 For AI Agents:** If you have been tasked with **initializing**, **retrofitting**, or **updating** the Anamnesis framework in your current environment, please read and follow the instructions in the [INITIATOR.md](https://github.com/Skeptomenos/Anamnesis/blob/main/anamnesis_starter/INITIATOR.md) file of this repository.
+> **🤖 For AI Agents:** If you have been tasked with **initializing**, **retrofitting**, or **updating** the Keystone framework in your current environment, please read and follow the instructions in the [INITIATOR.md](https://github.com/Skeptomenos/Keystone/blob/main/keystone_starter/INITIATOR.md) file of this repository.
 It contains the complete logic for design thinking setup, structural migration, template syncing, and protocol updates.
 Adopt the "Wizard" role immediately upon reading that file.

 ### 1. Copy the Initiator
 Copy `INITIATOR.md` from this repository to your project root.

 ### 2. Run the Wizard
-Ask your AI: **"Initialize Anamnesis"** or **"Update Anamnesis"**.
+Ask your AI: **"Initialize Keystone"** or **"Update Keystone"**.

 The AI will guide you through:
 - **New Projects:** Design thinking, ideation, and MVP scoping.